BlaDoChico/BlaDoChico/README.md

-# BlaDoChico
+# Blá do Chico
-WordPress Bla do Chico
+WordPress Blá do Chico

+Repositório criado para a nova fase do blog Blá do Chico